-A change in taste and smell is a common side effect during or following cancer treatment.
-Normal taste and smell usually returns two to three months after your treatment finishes.
-These changes can impact your appetite and as a consequence your food intake.
+A change in taste and smell can impact your appetite and as a consequence your food intake.

-Diarrhoea refers to increased frequency and decreased consistency of bowel motions.
-Certain chemotherapy drugs are more likely to cause diarrhoea than others.
-Symptoms can range from mild to severe and generally last for several days after treatment.
+Diarrhoea refers to increased frequency and decreased consistency of bowel motions, which generally last for several days after treatment.

 Being diagnosed with cancer and starting treatment can be a very emotional time.
-Although the focus is on your cancer treatment, your emotional care is just as important as your physical care.
 Anxiety and depression are common in people affected by cancer.
-However, for many people these feelings will reduce over time.

 Hair loss (alopecia)